xGabrielR/Blocker-Fraud-Company/README.md

 <h3>0.1.
 What is a Service</h3>

 <p>Service is a business model like consultory, the company make a work and receive a profit based on her work results.
 For example, the Blocker Fraud Company, In Brazil, the company start with a new method of services to get some new clients based only on your "Blocker Fraud" model.</p>
+<p>At Blocker Fraud it is B2B, Business to Business, Blocker Fraud offers the service to other businesses like banks and finance houses</p>

 > *1. The company will receive **25%** of the value of each transaction that is **truly detected as fraud**.*
 >